 Martinez is perhaps best known for his award-winning portrayal of Los Angeles politician David Aceveda for seven seasons on the critically acclaimed FX police drama The Shield.
-Additionally, Martinez recently completed work on the second season of House of Cards and enjoyed recurring roles on Sons of Anarchy and Supernatural.
-Other notable television credits include 24, Torchwood, Graceland, NCIS: LA and Bones.
-His big screen credits include Clint Eastwood's Million Dollar Baby, Bless Me, Ultima, Lies in Plain Sight (2011 NAACP Best Actor Nominee), Unthinkable with Samuel L. Jackson, and Saw.
-Benito won an ALMA Award in 2007 for Best Supporting Actor and a NAMIC Vision Award in 2009 for Best Performance Drama playing ‘David Aceveda’ in The Shield.
-He was also nominated for an Imagen Award for Best Supporting Actor in The Shield, in 2006 and 2007.
+Additionally, he has enjoyed recurring roles on House of Cards, Sons of Anarchy and Supernatural.
+Other notable television credits include 24, Torchwood, NCIS: LA and Bones.
+His big-screen credits include Clint Eastwood's Million Dollar Baby, Bless Me, Ultima, Lies in Plain Sight (2011 NAACP Best Actor Nominee), Unthinkable, with Samuel L. Jackson, Saw and the newly released Beyond the Lights.